Liam Lynch (Irish republican): Civil War

-These orders were acted upon by IRA men, who killed TD Sean Hales and wounded another TD outside the Dáil on 7 December 1922.
+These orders were acted upon by IRA men, who killed TD Seán Hales and wounded another TD outside the Dáil on 7 December 1922.
 In response, the Free State shot four republican leaders, Rory O'Connor, Liam Mellows, Dick Barrett and Joe McKelvey the next day.
 This led to a cycle of atrocities on both sides, including the Free State official execution of 77 republican prisoners and "unofficial" killing of roughly 150 other captured republicans.
+In early February 1923 Lynch issued a notice that the IRA would begin reprisals if the executions of prisoners continued.
 Lynch's men, for their part, launched a concerted campaign against the homes of Free State members of parliament.

 Among the acts they carried out were the burning of the house of TD Seán McGarry, resulting in the death of his seven-year-old son, the murder of Free State minister Kevin O'Higgins' elderly father and the burning of the O'Higgins' family homestead at Stradbally in early 1923.
 Lynch wrote to Éamon de Valera that "Free State supporters are traitors and deserve the latter's stark fate".

 Lynch was heavily criticised by some republicans, notably O'Malley, for his failure to coordinate their war effort and for letting the conflict peter out into inconclusive and defensive guerrilla warfare.
 Other IRA volunteers felt that while Lynch was a decent man, he had failed to organise and lead the anti-treaty forces properly and did not possess the mind-set of a revolutionary to strike early for a swift victory.

-Lynch was scathing of the Dáil and the old IRA GHQ for having abandoned the people in the North, "particularly in Belfast".
+Lynch was scathing of the Dáil and the old IRA GHQ for having abandoned the people in the North, "particularly in Belfast" (see The Troubles in Ulster (1920–1922)).

 In March 1923, the Anti-Treaty IRA Army Executive met in a remote location in the Nire Valley.
 Several members of the executive proposed ending the civil war; however, Lynch opposed them and narrowly carried a 6–5 vote to continue the war.
 He had been trying to import mountain artillery from Germany in a vain attempt to turn the tide of the war.
 When killed, he was carrying documents that appeared to call for the end of the war.